 The effects that acid stains produce are distinctive and vary across the surface.
 This imparts a richness and character to the concrete.
 Acid-based stain colors are generally available in earth tones and, to a lesser extent, blue-greens.
 A wider color palette is available by using water-based stains.

 Water Based Concrete Stain

 Water-based stains come in a pigment and base resin that you mix together.
 There are many more color choices with water-based stains and the stains themselves can be mixed together to achieve just the right shade.
 Diluting the stains with water also produces varying degrees of opacity in the stain.
 Unlike acid-based stains, there is no chemical reaction with these stains so color is much more consistent throughout the concrete surface.

 Another benefit of using water-based stains are that they are low in VOCs (volatile organic compounds) with less odor and are an eco-friendly choice for staining concrete.

 Both types of stains are excellent for interior and exterior uses because, since they actually penetrate concrete, they are UV stable and wear well.
-However, water-based stains are usually an easier product to work with.
+However, top portable gun safe are usually an easier product to work with.
 There are few safety precautions with water based stains, tools used needn’t be acid-resistant, and clean-up is easier with just soap and water.